 - To resolve the issue of ‘Check Connection’ error message, Brother recommends uninstalling and restarting the system and then reinstalling the application.

-- Try to scan a document using the ‘Scan’ option from the Control Center software.
-If the printer responds to your query via Control Center but not from the ‘Scan’ button on Brother Device, check the firewall settings.
+- Try to scan a document using the ‘Scan’ option from the Control Canter software.
+If the printer responds to your query via Control Canter but not from the ‘Scan’ button on Brother Device, check the firewall settings.